OER and ZTC are often used interchangeably but they are not necessarily the same thing.

 1. OpenStax is a non-profit educational technology initiative begun in 2012 and based at Rice University.
 The service is web-based and free to adopt, use, and revise due to it's open copyright license.
 Peer-reviewed textbooks are authored by experts in their fields and updated and revised when it becomes necessary.

-2. Open Texbook Library is part of the Open Education Network based in the Center for Open Education at the University of Minnesota’s College of Education and Human Development.
+2. Open Texbook Library (University of Minnesota) is part of the Open Education Network based in the Center for Open Education at the University of Minnesota’s College of Education and Human Development.

 3. Libre Texts curates open content that can be used either directly or as content for building customized remixes.